jennybc/happy-git-with-r/80_shell.Rmd

 #### Bash via Windows Services for Linux

-In 2017, Microsoft launched the Windows Subsystem for Linux (WSL), "a new Windows 10 feature that enables you to run native Linux command-line tools directly on Windows".
-At the time of writing (January 2018), you will only have this if you're running Windows 10 64-bit and have chosen to install the optional WSL system component.
+In 2016, Microsoft launched the Windows Subsystem for Linux (WSL), "a new Windows 10 feature that enables you to run native Linux command-line tools directly on Windows".
+Overall, this is a fantastic development.
+However, at the time of writing (January 2018), you will only have this if you're running Windows 10 64-bit and have chosen to install the optional WSL system component.
 Therefore, I expect only keeners to have this and, in that case, you probably don't need this chapter.
 It looks something like this:

 ![](img/2018-01-15_bash-windows-services-for-linux.png)